verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

 Before registering the managed cluster, first you'll need to set up the following items:
 - A ConfigMap containing the externally reachable address of the admin cluster.
 This will be provided to the managed cluster during registration so that it can connect to the admin cluster.
 - A Secret containing the managed cluster's CA certificate.
-Upon registration of managed cluster, the host address of Prometheus instance running on      managed cluster is populated as `prometheusHost` in the `Status` field of the `VerrazzanoManagedCluster` resource created in the admin cluster.
+Upon registration of the managed cluster, the host address of the Prometheus instance running on  the managed cluster is populated as `prometheusHost` in the `Status` field of the `VerrazzanoManagedCluster` resource created in the admin cluster.
 This CA certificate and the value of  `prometheusHost` is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.

 Follow these preregistration setup steps: